gvwilson/sensibleadventures/nardica/nardica.md

 "Yeah, he was."
 She kissed the top of Iffy's head.
 "Everyone's special,
-but Ignacio was extra special.
+but he was extra special.
 In a lot o' ways."
-She sniffled,
+She laughed shakily.
-a sound as startling in its own way as an alarm bell ringing.
 "Prob'ly best if we don't talk about it in front o' Jack."

 "'Course not,"